Researchers Find Biological Linkage Between Lean Meat and Colorectal Cancer | ExBulletin

 Also, the amount of alkylation damage appears to be a biomarker of patient survival and could be used to inform patients of prognosis.

-Finally, understanding the biological pathways by which colorectal cancer develops paves the way for drugs that disrupt or reverse the process and prevent the disease.
+Finally, understand the biological pathways that the colorectal polyps pass through cancer Outbreaks disrupt or reverse the process and pave the way for drugs to prevent the disease.

-Janakis emphasized that the take-out message does not mean that people should not completely refrain from lean meat.
-“My recommendation is that a modest and balanced diet is important.”
+Giannakis emphasized that the take-out message does not mean that people should refrain from red altogether. meat: “My recommendation is that a modest and balanced diet is important.”

 High levels of tumor alkylation damage were found only in patients who ate an average of 150 grams (5 ounces) or more per day.
 This is roughly equivalent to two or more servings.